Pesticide: Challenges in assessing pesticide exposure

 Multiple challenges exist in assessing exposure to pesticides in the general population, and many others that are specific to occupational exposures of agricultural workers.
 Beyond farm workers, estimating exposure to family members and children presents additional challenges, and may occur through "take-home" exposure from pesticide residues collected on clothing or equipment belonging to parent farm workers and inadvertently brought into the home.
 Children may also be exposed to pesticides prenatally from mothers who are exposed to pesticides during pregnancy.
 Characterizing children's exposure resulting from drift of airborne and spray application of pesticides is similarly challenging, yet well documented in developing countries.
 Because of critical development periods of the fetus and newborn children, these non-working populations are more vulnerable to the effects of pesticides, and may be at increased risk of developing neurocognitive effects and impaired development.

 While measuring biomarkers or markers of biological effects may provide more accurate estimates of exposure, collecting these data in the field is often impractical and many methods are not sensitive enough to detect low-level concentrations.
 Rapid cholinesterase test kits exist to collect blood samples in the field.
 Conducting large scale assessments of agricultural workers in remote regions of developing countries makes the implementation of these kits a challenge.
 The cholinesterase assay is a useful clinical tool to assess individual exposure and acute toxicity.
 Considerable variability in baseline enzyme activity among individuals makes it difficult to compare field measurements of cholinesterase activity to a reference dose to determine health risk associated with exposure.
-Another challenge researchers face in deriving a reference dose is identifying health endpoints that are relevant to exposure.
+Another challenge in deriving a reference dose is identifying health endpoints that are relevant to exposure.
 More epidemiological research is needed to identify critical health endpoints, particularly among populations who are occupationally exposed.